OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0002.md

 This option is useful when you are working on a specific app and want to copy files you might encounter inside its sandbox (notice that you'll only have access to the files that the target app has access to).
 This approach works without having to set the app as debuggable, which is otherwise required when using Android Studio's Device File Explorer.

-First, connect to the app with Objection as explained in "[Recommended Tools - Objection](0x08a-Testing-Tools.md#objection "Testing Tools - Objection")".
+First, connect to the app with Objection as explained in #MASTG-TOOL-0038.
 Then, use `ls` and `cd` as you normally would on your terminal to explore the available files:

 ```bash
 $ frida-ps -U | grep -i owasp